 - Tropism testing must be conducted with a highly sensitive tropism assay that has demonstrated the ability to identify patients appropriate for SELZENTRY use.
 Outgrowth of pre-existing low-level CXCR4- or dual/mixed-tropic HIV-1 not detected by tropism testing at screening has been associated with virologic failure on SELZENTRY

 - Use of SELZENTRY is not recommended in patients with dual/mixed or CXCR4-tropic HIV-1 as efficacy was not demonstrated in a Phase 2 study of this patient group

-- The safety and efficacy of SELZENTRY have not been established in pediatric patients
+- The safety and efficacy of SELZENTRY have not been established in paediatric patients

-- In treatment-naive patients, more patients treated with SELZENTRY experienced virologic failure and developed lamivudine resistance compared to efavirenz
+- In treatment-naive patients, more patients treated with SELZENTRY experienced virologic failure and developed lamivudine resistance compared with efavirenz

 IMPORTANT SAFETY INFORMATION

 WARNING: Hepatotoxicity: See full Prescribing Information for complete Boxed Warning.

 Hepatotoxicity has been reported, which may be preceded by severe rash or other features of a systemic allergic reaction (eg, fever, eosinophilia or elevated IgE).
 Immediately evaluate patients with signs or symptoms of hepatitis or allergic reaction.

 SELZENTRY should not be used in patients with severe renal impairment or end-stage renal disease (ESRD) (CrCl <30 mL/min) who are taking potent CYP3A inhibitors or inducers.